Blazemeter/CitrixPlugin/README.md

 This sampler is added when you click on the **Application Started** button of the Citrix Recorder.

-**ICA file path variable** contains the name of the variable that contains the path where the ica files are saved.
+**ICA file path variable** contains the name of the variable (defaults to *citrix_ica_file*) that contains the path where the ica file is saved.

 If you use the template you can see it in Test Fragment -> DownloadICA -> ClickApp -> ClickApp-0 -> **ICA File Saver**.
 See below for **ICA File Saver** documentation.

-**Logon Timeout** field is computed by the **Citrix Recorder** and is the time between the launch of the citrix window and the moment the user clicks on the "Application Started" button.
+**Timeout** field is computed by the **Citrix Recorder** and is the time between the launch of the citrix window and the moment the user clicks on the "Application Started" button.
 During sampling, it will be used as the maximum time to wait for application to start.

 The End Clause panel will be explained in the **Citrix Interaction** section.